(Also Called 'Diabetes, Gestational', 'Pregnancy Diabetes')

 These factors increase your risk of developing diabetes during pregnancy:

-- Being overweight prior to becoming pregnant (if you are 20% or more over your ideal body weight)
+Being overweight before becoming pregnant (if you are 20% or more over your ideal body weight)

-- Previously giving birth to a baby over 9 pounds
+Previously giving birth to a baby that weighed more than 9 pounds

 Keep in mind that half of women who develop gestational diabetes have no known risk factors.